utilyre/uvim/README.md

 ## 📦 Installation

-1. Append the following to your shell startup script (e.g. `~/.bashrc`) and run it in your current session as well
+1. Run the following and append it to your shell startup script

     ```bash
     export NVIM_APPNAME=uvim